JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_MERGE_EXPANDED.md

 bathy[:]=emodnet_bath_merge_2
 ```

-After that we can then look to using the Smagorinsky interpolation
+After that we can then look to using the Shaprio interpolation